 Oil of oregano, which is made from the leaves and flowers of the herb, also contains some other potent compounds that can be helpful when you want to prevent or treat a cold or flu.
 Here are four reasons why this herb is so potent:

-To enjoy the health benefits of oregano, it's essential that you chose an oil produced from wild oregano (Origanum vulgare), which is native to the Mediterranean, or from Thymus capitatus, a variety found in Spain.
+To enjoy the health benefits of oregano essential oil, it's important that you choose an oil produced from wild oregano (Origanum vulgare), which is native to the Mediterranean, or from Thymus capitatus, a variety found in Spain.
 More than 40 other oregano species are available, so be sure to read the label and buy from reputable manufacturers only.

 For those who want to see what the scientists say, there's a study in the Journal of Applied Microbiology in which researchers exposed a mouse norovirus (a human norovirus surrogate) to oregano oil and carvacrol.
 Both treatments were effective against the virus, but carvacrol was better, inactivating the virus within one hour of exposure.

-You also can add a few drops of the oil in a diffuser or vaporizer to help clear up a stuffy nose and sinuses.
+Alternatively, add a few oregano oil drops in a diffuser or vaporizer to help clear up a stuffy nose and sinuses.
 Breathe in the pleasant aroma for a few minutes several times a day.

-Finally, you should limit your use of oregano oil to only 7 to 10 days.
-Oil of oregano is not recommended for infants, pregnant women, women who are breastfeeding or anyone who has high blood pressure or heart disease.
+You should limit your use of oregano oil to only 7 to 10 days.
+Oil of oregano is not recommended for infants or pregnant women.
+As you should also conclude, using oregano oil while breastfeeding is not recommended.
+Also, avoid if you have high blood pressure or heart disease.

 [Editor's Note: North American Herb & Spice makes many formulations of oil of oregano from drops to capsules, that are appropriate for kids and adults alike.]

 Sign up for our newsletter to receive the latest information to keep you and your family healthy.